Skip to content

 Making switch working correctly

-One of the simplest solution for this, is to wait this unpredictable time interval just after we detect high state.
+One of the simplest solution for this, is to wait this unpredictable time interval just after you detect HIGH state.

 Delay of 20ms should be enough in most cases (see for example section 3.4 in D45H27B160.pdf datasheet from https://www.maritex.com.pl/product/attachment/34206/D45H27B160.pdf